atikur45bd/Pub-Campus-Aid/README.md

 User-Friendly Interface: Intuitive and easy-to-navigate design to enhance user experience.</br>
 Responsive Design: Fully responsive to ensure smooth access from desktops, tablets, and mobile devices.</br>
 Efficient Data Handling: Optimized to provide real-time updates with minimal delays.</br>
-Community-Driven Support: Built with collaboration and ease of use in mind to strengthen campus connections.
+Community-Driven Support: Built with collaboration and ease of use to strengthen campus connections.

 <h2>Technology Stack</h2>